BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 **Head Tracking Configurable Settings**
 ------
 The VTube Studio parameter values can be adjusted in the 'Head Tracking' game object and its 'HeadTracking' script component for the following values:-
-XLive2dMin
+- XLive2dMin
-XLive2dMmax
+- XLive2dMmax
-YLive2dMin
+- YLive2dMin
-YLive2dMax
+- YLive2dMax

 The output values for X and Y can be inverted with toggles in the 'Head Tracking' game object and its 'HeadTracking' script component.

 Eye Tracking Configurable Settings
 ------
-Eye Tracking behaviour can be changed in the 'Eye Tracking Optical Flow Controller' game object and its 'EyeOpticalFlow' script component by adjusting the Lambda and the Threshold slider values.
+Eye Tracking behaviour can be changed in the 'Eye Tracking Optical Flow Controller' game object and its 'EyeOpticalFlow' script component by adjusting the Lambda and the Threshold slider values (in the inspector not the UI sliders).

 Recommended values are :-
-Lambda: 0.004
+- Lambda: 0.004
-Threshold: 0.085
+- Threshold: 0.085

 Eye Tracking Smoothness can be adjusted in the 'Eye Tracking' game object and its 'EyeTracking' script component by adjusting the 'Smooth Speed' Value.
 It can also be adjusted more in the 'Eye Tracking' game object and its 'maximumScript' script component by adjusting the 'Smooth Speed' value.

 Eye tracking Jittering can be adjusted in the 'Eye Tracking' game object and its 'maximumScript' script component by adjusting the 'Set Distance' value.

 The VTube Studio parameter values can be adjusted in the 'Eye Tracking' game object and its 'EyeTracking' script component for the following values:-
-XLive2dMin
+- XLive2dMin
-XLive2dMmax
+- XLive2dMmax
-YLive2dMin
+- YLive2dMin
-YLive2dMax
+- YLive2dMax

 The output values for X and Y can be inverted with toggles in the 'Eye Tracking' game object and its 'EyeTracking' script component.